secureailabs/Engineering/AzureDeploymentTemplates/PackerTemplate/Readme.md

 where the user needs to copy the vhd image url and paste it as a user input in the terminal when asked for.

 ## Requirements
-`../../Binary/BaseVmImageInit` and `../../Binary/StartVirtualMachine.sh` should exist before running this script.
+`../../Binary/BaseVmImageInit` should exist before running this script.
 Both can be created by running `make all` in the `VirtualMachine/BaseVmImageInit` directory.